yecksin/UsersList/README.md

 ## Run locally or development server
 - `Clone` or `download` this project.
-- On the folder root run `npm install` for install `node_modules` and load dependencies.
+- On the folder root run `npm install` for install `node_modules` and load the dependencies.
 - On the folder root run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build. for this run you need a server with https service.
+Use the `--prod` flag for a production build.
+For this run was correct you need a server with https service.